burnoutband/CFDG-ko/docs/README.md

 # Cloud Foundry The Definitive Guide - *Translation to Korean*

-# Ch 1  The Cloud-Native Platform
+# 1  The Cloud-Native Platform
-# Ch 2  Concepts
+# 2  Concepts
-# Ch 3  Components
+# 3  Components
 ## Components Overview

 ## Routing via the Load Balancer and GoRouter